ReactMasteryStudent/trello-clone/server/Requests.md

 ### Requests
 `POST`(http://localhost:5001/api/section/{boardId})
 * Utility: Add a section inside a board
-* Params: In request URL provide the id of the board, and as body provide the section
+* Params: In request URL provide the id of the board, and as body provide the section (name is mandatory, image is optional, position is optional)

 `http://localhost:5001/api/section/1`
 ```json